2 Kings 14

 2 Kings 14:1-7Amaziah Reigns with Partial Faithfulness

 1In the second year of Joash son of Jehoahaz king of Israel reigned Amaziah the son of Joash king of Judah.
 2He was twenty and five years old when he began to reign, and reigned twenty and nine years in Jerusalem.
-And his mother's name was Jehoaddin of Jerusalem.
-3And he did that which was right in the sight of the Lord, yet not like David his father: he did according to all things as Joash his father did.
+And his mother’s name was Jehoaddan of Jerusalem.
+3And he did that which was right in the sight of the LORD, yet not like David his father: he did according to all things as Joash his father did.
 4Howbeit the high places were not taken away: as yet the people did sacrifice and burnt incense on the high places.

 5And it came to pass, as soon as the kingdom was confirmed in his hand, that he slew his servants which had slain the king his father.
-6But the children of the murderers he slew not: according unto that which is written in the book of the law of Moses, Wherein the Lord commanded, saying, The fathers shall not be put to death for the children, nor the children be put to death for the fathers; but every man shall be put to death for his own sin.
+6But the children of the murderers he slew not: according unto that which is written in the book of the law of Moses, wherein the LORD commanded, saying, The fathers shall not be put to death for the children, nor the children be put to death for the fathers; but every man shall be put to death for his own sin.

 Amaziah's father Joash was killed by servants (2 Kings 12:20-21).
 When Amaziah's kingdom is secure, he executes the murderers.
 This is justice - a king must answer for those who killed his predecessor.
 But notice what he does not do.